 Step 4: T1-DR checks its forwarding table to make a routing decision.
 A route is directly connected to the 192.168.10.0/24 network.
 The packet is sent to the hypervisor host.

-Step 5: Packet is encapsulated with Geneve headers before sending it to hypervisor host.
+Step 5: The packet is encapsulated with Geneve headers before it is sent to the hypervisor host.

 Step 6: The encapsulated packet is sent to the hypervisor via the overlay transport network.

-Step 7: Hypervisor host decapsulates the packet and routes it to its destination vm.
+Step 7: The ESXi decapsulates the packet and routes it to its destination VM.

-And this concludes the N-S packet walk in NSX-T multi-tier routing architecture.
+And this concludes the N-S packet walk in the NSX-T multi-tier routing architecture.